 You can still visit the prison, the hospital, the church, and the insane asylum.
 The prison was located on a peninsula surrounded by rough seas.

-It was virtually impossible to escape with just a narrow strip of land known as Eaglehawk Neck connecting it to the mainland that vicious dogs patrolled.
+It was virtually impossible to escape, with just a narrow strip of land known as Eaglehawk Neck connecting it to the mainland, which vicious dogs patrolled.

 There are various entrance fees for a half-day, full-day, or two-day visit.
 The full-day and two-day passes include lunch and snacks; a night tour provides dinner.